moriar1/UpSauce/README.md

 ```

 > [!NOTE]
-> If SauceNAO finds several links to the same site, then only the first link found is prints in Markdown string, the rest are marked as skipped.
+> If SauceNAO finds several links to the same site, only the first link found will be printed in the Markdown string, the rest are marked as skipped.